Plitvice Lakes National Park

 By Tour

-Organized day trips available from major cities
+Organised day trips available from major cities

-Includes transportation and guided tours
+Includes transport and guided commentary

-Convenient option without car rental
+Convenient option without the need for a rental car

 Practical Information